 "It changes the flavor," she said.
 "The flavor is more Americanized."

 She also said the noodles were dried packaged rice noodles, not like the frozen fresh ones she uses at home.

-The broth was sweet.
-It was also salty.
+The broth is sweet.
+It is also salty.

 Niz and I ordered the combination pho, with both rare and well-done beef, meatballs, tripe and tendon.
 Niz was apprehensive about the tripe and tendon, but I went for it.